 Autumn is always a good time of year for walks.

-Yes it can be windy.
-Yes it can be wet.
+Yes, it can be windy.
+Yes, it can be wet.
 And cold too sometimes.
-But get the right gear and that’s not a problem.
+But get the right gear, and that's not a problem.

 We still go camping in early Autumn, but it becomes less practical as the Winter draws in, but that's soon replaced with Autumn walks - and there's something great about getting out in the fresh air, warm soup, and a nice big meal afterwards. 🙂

-You’re not going to encourage your kids to walk much faster (little legs only cover so much ground), but you can build up the distance bit by bit.
+You won't encourage your kids to walk much faster (little legs only cover so much ground), but you can build up the distance bit by bit.